cankocakulak/environment_setup/README.md

 ## 1. Native Installation / Dual Boot / WSL
 - **Native Installation**: You can install Linux (e.g., Ubuntu) directly on your computer.
 This provides the most integrated experience, but it requires partitioning your hard drive.
-- **Dual Boot**: If you’re already on Windows, you can have both Windows and Linux on your machine, choosing which to run at startup.
+- **Dual Boot**: If you're already on Windows, you can have both Windows and Linux on your machine, choosing which to run at startup.
 - **Windows Subsystem for Linux (WSL)**: If you are a Windows 10 or 11 user, installing WSL is a convenient option.
-It’s effectively a Linux environment running within Windows, allowing you to use Linux commands without leaving Windows.
+It's effectively a Linux environment running within Windows, allowing you to use Linux commands without leaving Windows.

 **Pros**: Full access to hardware, consistent performance, no virtualization overhead.